emer/axon/PVLV.md

 Also, it is important that the stable `PTMaint` layer drives the BLA Ext input, not the dynamically changing `PTPred`, because BLA Ext learns at the time when the US was expected, but it must then get activated earlier at the time of CS onset to block the BLA Acq gating.

-# CeM -> PPTg -> ACh
+# SC -> LDT ACh

-This pathway drives acetylcholine (ACh) release in response to *changes* in BLA activity from one trial step to the next, so that ACh can provide a phasic signal reflecting the onset of a *new* CS or US, consistent with available data about firing of neurons in the nucleus basalis and CIN (cholinergic interneurons) in the BG [(Sturgill et al., 2020)](#references).
-This ACh signal modulates activity in the BG, so gating is restricted to these time points.
-The `CeM` (central nucleus of the amygdala) provides a summary readout of the BLA activity levels, as the difference between the `Acq - Ext` activity, representing the overall CS activity strength.
-This goes to the `PPTg` (pedunculopontine tegmental nucleus) which computes a temporal derivative of its CeM input, which then drives phasic DA (dopamine, in VTA and SNc anatomically) and ACh, as described in the PVLV model [(Mollick et al., 2020)](#references).
+In the [Mollick et al. (2020)](#references) version, the PPTg (pedunculopontine tegmentum) directly computed a temporal derivative of amygdala inputs, to account for phasic DA firing only at the *onset* of a CS, when the BLA has sustained CS activity.
+However, updated research shows that this is incorrect, and it is also causes problems functionally in the context of the BOA model.

+The new model has:

+* `SC` = superior colliculus, which shows strong *stimulus specific adaptation* (SSA) behavior, such that firing is strong at the onset of a new stimulus, and decreases by 60% or so thereafter [(Dutta & Gutfreund, 2014; Boehnke et al, 2011)](#references).
+Thus, the temporal derivative onset filter is on the pure sensory side, not after going through the amygdala.

+* `LDT` = laterodorsal tegmentum, which is the "limbic" portion of the mesopontine tegmentum, which also contains the pedunculopontine nucleus / tegmentum (PPN or PPT) [(Omelchenko & Sesack, 2005; Huerta-Ocampo et al. (2021)](#references).
+The LDT receives primarily from the SC and OFC, ACC, and barely anything from the amygdala (same with PPN, which is more strongly connected to motor circuits and sends more output to SNc -- basically a motor version of LDT).
+LDT contains glutamatergic, GABAergic, and ACh neurons (co-releasing at least GABA and ACh in some cases), and strongly modulates firing in the VTA, inducing bursting [(Dautan et al. (2016)](#references).
+LDT also drives neurons in the nucleus basalis and CIN (cholinergic interneurons) in the BG, which all have consistent CS / US onset salience firing [(Sturgill et al., 2020)](#references).
+LDT ACh has widespread projections to the BG (including SNr / GPi and thalamus), modulating gating to only occur at onset of novel stimuli.

+Our new model is that SC -> LDT -> VTA provides a *disinhibitory* signal for VTA bursting, such that the sustained CeM -> VTA drive for a learned CS only results in bursting at CS onset, when LDT ACh is elevated from CS -> SC novel input.
+Furthermore, the OFC & ACC input to LDT serves to inhibit ACh salience signals when there is already an engaged goal, to reduce distraction.

 ## CeM

 For now, CeM is only serving as an integration of BLA `Acq` and `Ext` inputs, representing the balance between them.
 This uses non-learning projections and mostly CeM is redundant with BLA anyway.
 This also elides the function CeL.

-## PPTg
+## SC

-The PPTg layer computes the temporal derivative of the CeM inputs, based on the strength of feedforward inhibition on the previous ThetaCycle (trial) vs. the current one.
+The SC layer computes the temporal derivative of the CS inputs, based on the strength of feedforward inhibition on the previous ThetaCycle (trial) vs. the current one.
 The strength of this factor is in this parameter:
 ```
 "Layer.Inhib.Pool.FFPrv":     "10",
 ```